Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Baynton's income level ranks among the top percentile nationally according to AreaSearch's aggregation of latest ATO data for financial year 2023.
-The suburb's median income among taxpayers is $92,075 and average income stands at $108,444, contrasting with Rest of WA's figures of $59,973 and $74,392 respectively.
-By September 2025, estimates based on a 9.62% Wage Price Index growth since financial year 2023 would be approximately $100,933 (median) and $118,876 (average).
-Census data shows Baynton's household, family, and personal incomes all rank highly nationally, between the 99th and 99th percentiles.
-Income distribution reveals that 38.7% of locals (1,934 people) fall into the $4000+ category, contrasting with regional levels where the $1,500 - $2,999 bracket leads at 31.1%.
-Higher earners make up a substantial presence, with 60.4% exceeding $3,000 weekly, indicating strong purchasing power within the community.
-After housing costs, residents retain 89.6% of income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 8th decile.
+Baynton's income level is among the top percentile nationally according to AreaSearch data from the Australian Taxation Office (ATO) for financial year 2023.
+The suburb's median income among taxpayers was $92,075 and the average income stood at $108,444, compared to figures of $59,973 and $74,392 respectively for Rest of WA.
+Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates would be approximately $100,933 (median) and $118,876 (average) as of September 2025.
+Census data shows household, family and personal incomes all rank highly in Baynton, between the 99th and 99th percentiles nationally.
+Income distribution reveals that 38.7% of locals (1,946 people) fall into the $4000+ category, contrasting with regional levels where the $1,500 - 2,999 bracket leads at 31.1%.
+Higher earners represent a substantial presence with 60.4% exceeding $3,000 weekly.
+After housing costs, residents retain 89.6% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income